McDonald’s offering Egg McMuffin at ‘throwback price’ for one morning only - NewsBreak

 (NEXSTAR) – McDonald’s is inviting fans to “hack” its breakfast menu in honor of the Egg McMuffin’s 50th anniversary.

 For one day only on Thursday morning, participating McDonald’s restaurants will be offering Egg McMuffin sandwiches for 63 cents apiece via the McDonald’s app, the fast-food chain announced.
-In addition, McDonald’s is encouraging its customers to order any number of “add-ons” to customize those McMuffins however they see fit, by doubling the meat, adding a McChicken patty, replacing the English muffin with hash browns or even slopping on syrup or salsa.Reese’s giant 3-pound Peanut Butter Cup Thanksgiving ‘pie’ now sold out
+In addition, McDonald’s is encouraging its customers to order any number of “add-ons” to customize those McMuffins however they see fit, by doubling the meat, adding a McChicken patty, replacing the English muffin with hash browns or even slopping on syrup or salsa.Panama City holds open houses for community input on parks

 “As we celebrate 50 years of this iconic breakfast sandwich , there’s no better time for our fans to try these twists for themselves than on Thursday, Nov.
 18, when we’re offering the Egg McMuffin at a throwback price of 63 cents on the McDonald’s app,” reads a press release issued ahead of Thursday’s deal.